dobster/dobster.github.io/_posts/2020-02-08-peer-to-peer-sharing-ios.markdown

 }
 {% endhighlight %}

-This results in a fairly consistent "seamless connectivity" experience.
-No user intervention required!
+This results in a fairly consistent "seamless connectivity" experience, with no user intervention required.

 Test yourself by running the example project on multiple devices, then backgrounding or even terminating apps and starting again.